scramjetorg/platform-docs/README.md

 }
 ```

-Now we have uploaded Sequence to the host and host assigned to it a random ID (GUID), in this case our Sequence ID is:
+Now we have uploaded Sequence to the Hub.
+Each time a Sequence is loaded into the Hub, a random ID (GUID) number is assigned to it, in this case our Sequence ID is:

 `_id: 'cf775cc1-105b-473d-b929-6885a0c2182c'`

- Host also exposes REST API endpoint for each Sequence and this is also described in this response.
+ Hub also exposes REST API endpoint for each Sequence and this is also described in this response.

  Exposed Sequence ID allows us to move to the next step where we will start the Sequence.